 ii.
-Effect of Improper Stealing and Leading
+Stealing and Leading

 Base runners are allowed to lead and steal only as set forth in the chart below (and notes below it).
-Improper leads or stealing will result in one warning by the umpire to the player, the runner's team and to the team's head coach; and the runner must return to the proper base.
-Players of the warned team who thereafter leave early shall be called out even if a play is not made on the baserunner.
-If the baserunner leaves early and the ball is not hit into play by the batter, the ball shall be considered dead and the umpire shall either warn the baserunner's team or, if the team had already been warned, call the baserunner out.
+Improper leads or stealing will result in one warning by the umpire to the player, the runner's team, and to the team's head coach; and the runner must return to the proper base.
+Players of the warned team who thereafter leave early shall be called out even if a play is not made.
 If a play is successfully made on an offending runner prior to the warning, that runner is out.
 However, if prior to the warning, the base runner left early and the ball was hit into play, the base runner who left early shall be entitled to advance no more than one base.
 Thus, for example, if the base runner was on 1st base, he/she cannot advance past second base and the batter cannot advance past 1st base.
-A baserunner who leaves early but returns to his/her prior base corrects the mistake and the rule no longer applies.